tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

 - `App installation failed.
 An unknown error has occurred.`

-  where: | Xcode modal window
+  where | when
-  when:  | running application on real device
+  Xcode modal window | running application on real device

   <https://stackoverflow.com/a/41138265/3632318>: